 So I'm changing all the outlets in my house.
 I'm stuck on the kitchen.
 I copied the wire configuration from old to new, but when I turn the power back on it keeps tripping the circuit breaker.
 I didn't use GFCI's, but I will purchase some since reading some posts on this site saying that it is the electrical code, even so I don't understand why the breaker keeps tripping.
 I live in a old house and the previous outlets weren't GFCI's either but they worked fine.
 What is it that i'm missing?

-What has caused several outlets to stop working?
+What has caused several outlets in a home to stop working?
 How to Identify Potential Outlet Wiring Problems where Space Heaters are Used, Fix Electric Outlet Problems Caused by Portable Space Heaters.

 How can I have two power sources connected to a single pump and control each separate power source?
 Control Options for a Wiring a Pump with Two Sources of Power.